 The main attraction of the Windows Loop Trail hike are the side-by-side arches (as opposed to the front-to-back Double Arches), with a bonus third arch (the Turret Arch).

-If you like climbing underneath arches, you will have the chance to do so with all three here.
+If you like climbing underneath arches, you will have the chance to do so with all three arches on this easy hiking trail.
 You can see the Double Arch from spots on this trail, but you really need to get up close to them to properly enjoy them.

-The loop hiking trail continues onwards to the South Window Arch.
+The kid-friendly Arches hiking trail continues onwards to the South Window Arch.
 You can also climb up under this one, but it’s much steeper and not many people do (we didn’t).
 As we looped back towards the parking lot, we passed one last large arch – the Turret Arch.

-There is a spur trail which allows you to get close to and climb under this impressive arch, but after a long day of hiking with kids in the Utah sun, we were done.
+There is a spur trail which allows you to get close to and climb under the impressive Turret Arch, but after a long day of hiking with kids in the Utah sun, we were done.

 5. Sand Dunes Arch Trail

-If you’re looking for a genuinely kid-friendly activity in Arches National Park, look no further than the Sand Dunes Arch Trail.
+If you’re looking for a super-fun thing to do in Arches National Park with kids, look no further than the Sand Dunes Arch Trail.

 The sand dune is reason enough to visit, but it’s also nice and shady providing welcome relief from the hot Utah sun.
-Also an excellent thing to do in Arches with toddlers.
+The Sand Dune Arch is also an excellent thing to do in Arches with toddlers.

 We visited Sand Dunes Arch based on a recommendation we received from another family we met while hiking to Landscape Arch.